 As the representative body of the graduate students in the Department of History, the GHA is governed democratically via elected officials.
 Elections are held at the end of the spring semester, and any graduate student in the Department of History, M.A. or Ph.D, is encouraged to run for office.

-As a recognized, funded, charter member of the UB Graduate Student Association (GSA), the GHA has the right and obligation to be represented in the GSA Senate, the elected body that manages and spends the activity fees paid by all registered graduate students at the university.
-The GHA must have at least one senator at every GSA Senate meeting to maintain good standing, which allows us to received funding events, such as the Milton Plesur Conference.
-Senators are elected at the beginning of the fall semester, and any graduate student in the Department of History, M.A. or Ph.D, is encouraged to run for the position.
+As a recognized, funded, charter member of the UB Graduate Student Association (GSA), the GHA has the right and obligation to be represented in the GSA Board of Directors, the elected body that manages and spends the activity fees paid by all registered graduate students at the university.
+The GHA must have at least one board member at every GSA Board of Directors meeting to maintain good standing, which allows us to received funding events, such as the Milton Plesur Conference.
+Board members are elected at the beginning of the fall semester, and any graduate student in the Department of History, M.A. or Ph.D, is encouraged to run for the position.

 2010-11: President: Valerie Phillips, Vice President: Jeff Kohler, Secretary: Colin Eager, Treasurer: Kevin Ryan